DinoHub/til2022-final/docs/source/simulation.rst

 Simulator Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

-``simulator.py`` should be run as a script.
-The simulator accepts a YAML config
+The simulator accepts a YAML config file and command line options for configuration.
-file and command line options for configuration.
-A sample config is provided in
+A sample config is provided in ``config/sim_config.yml``.
+Available command line
-``sim_config.yml``.
-Available command line options can be viewed by running
+options can be viewed by running ``til-simulator --help``.
-``python simulator.py --help``.

 You may use different maps with the simulator.
 Maps should be provided as black
 and white images in PNG format.
 Free grid positions should be marked black and
 obstacle positions should be marked white.
 Be sure to specify the map scale used.